Brian290103/ecoguard-web-app/src/docs/workflow/user-workflow.md

 2. The app automatically captures the user's current location (which can be adjusted manually).
 3. The user uploads photos or videos of the issue.
 4. The user selects a category (e.g., "Illegal Dumping," "Pollution," "Stray Animal") and adds a detailed description.
+5. The user selects a priority level for the report (High, Medium, or Low).
+This selection helps determine the notification workflow (i.e., whether to immediately alert Local Authorities or notify relevant Organizations).
-5. The user submits the report.
+6. The user submits the report.

 ### 3.3 Tracking a Report
 1. The user can view all their submitted reports in their profile under "My Reports."